Minor campaigns of 1815: General armistice

-On 9 July, the Sardinian Lieutenant-General d'Osasco, who had been detached to Nice, concluded an armistice with Marshal Brune, who commanded the Armée du Var, in front of the Maritime Alps.
+On 9 July, the Sardinian Lieutenant-General d'Osasco, who had been detached to Nice, concluded an armistice with Marshal Brune, commander of the Armée du Var, facing the Maritime Alps.
 (Note: David Chandler gives a slightly different account: Brune fell back slowly, before Neapolitan forces under the command of General d'Osasco, into the fortress city of Toulon and that Brune did not surrender the city and the naval arsenal contained within until 31 July (Chandler 1981).)

-Having secured possession of the line of the Rhône as far down as its confluence with the Isère, and also of that part of the Saône between Mâcon and Lyon, the Army of Italy now proceeded towards the upper line of the latter river, leaving the II Corps under Count Bubna at Lyon, in front of Marshal Suchet.
-The I Corps marched upon Chalon-sur-Saône, in order to gain the tête-de-pont at that point.
+Having secured possession of the line of the Rhône as far south as its confluence with the Isère, as well as the section of the Saône between Mâcon and Lyon, the Army of Italy proceeded towards the upper course of the latter river.
+Leaving the II Corps under Count Bubna at Lyon to face Marshal Suchet, the I Corps marched upon Chalon-sur-Saône to seize the tête-de-pont there.
 At this time, the French Armée du Jura under General Lecourbe was at Salins, between Dole and Pontarlier.
-As Besançon had not yet been invested, Baron Frimont detached a part of the Reserve Corps under General Hecht, to Salins, whilst General Folseis detached from the I Corps towards Dole.
-The advanced guard of the I Corps had arrived in front of the tête-de-pont at Châlons and had completed its dispositions for attack when the place surrendered.
-By the advance, at the same time, of Hecht upon Salina and of Folseist from Dole upon Besançon, the retreat of the French General Laplane was completely cut off.
-This led to a convention which stipulated the dissolution of the National Guard, the surrender of all the officers, and the abandonment of one of the forts of Salins to the Austrians.
+As Besançon had not yet been invested, Baron Frimont detached a part of the Reserve Corps under General Hecht to Salins, while General Folseis was detached from the I Corps towards Dole.
+The advanced guard of the I Corps had arrived in front of the tête-de-pont at Châlons and completed its dispositions for attack when the place surrendered.
+By the simultaneous advance of Hecht upon Salins and Folseis from Dole upon Besançon, the retreat of the French General Laplane was completely cut off.
+This led to a convention which stipulated the dissolution of the National Guard, the surrender of all officers, and the abandonment of one of the forts of Salins to the Austrians.

 On 20 July, the I Corps advanced from Chalon-sur-Saône as far as Autun.
-Besançon having in the meantime been occupied by the Austrian troops of the Army of the Upper Rhine, a junction was effected with the latter by the Army of Italy by Dijon; and thus terminated all hostilities on that side of France.
+With Besançon having been occupied by the Austrian troops of the Army of the Upper Rhine, a junction was effected with the latter by the Army of Italy near Dijon; this ended all hostilities in that region of France.

 Other campaigns

-The Russians followed the northern wing of the Austrian Army of the Upper Rhine into France and towards Paris while to its north the German Corps helped elements of the armies of Blücher and Wellington subdue some of the French frontier forts which did not immediately surrender to Coalition forces.
+The Russians followed the northern wing of the Austrian Army of the Upper Rhine into France and towards Paris; to their north, the German Corps assisted elements of Blücher's and Wellington's armies in subduing French frontier forts that did not immediately surrender to Coalition forces.

 Russian army

 Russian order of battle

 Field Marshal Michael Andreas Barclay de Tolly commanded the First Russian Army.
-In June it consisted of the following:
+In June, it consisted of the following: